fionawang123/First-Project/README.md

 This is my first website!
 I am chinese although I was born in Houston.
 I am a fan of art-all kinds!
-I am a huge foodie!
+I am a huge foodie.
-I love most sports!
+I love most sports.
 Hope you enjoy this website!
 :)